christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

   - Alexander (son of King Herod).
 Aliases: Alexander Helios, Juba II of Mauretania.
 Also, Apollonius of Tyana?
     - Spouse: Cleopatra Selene II (twin sister)
     - Children:
       - Alexander (grandson of King Herod).
-Aliases: (King/Tetrarch) Ptolemy (Alexander) bar Menneus, Ptolemy of Mauretania (aka Joseph Panthera, the name for jesus's father in the Talmud; Panthera is a corruption of Cantheras, or Cleopatros.
+Aliases: (King/Tetrarch) Ptolemy (Alexander) bar Menneus, Ptolemy of Mauretania (aka  Panthera, the name for jesus's father in the Talmud; Panthera is a corruption of Cantheras, or Cleopatros.
 Also, Panthera = Ptolemy in Hebrew), Tiberius Julius Alexander Major, Alexander the Alabarch
         - Spouse: Cleopatra (Thea Philopator) of Mauretania.
 Aliases: Cleopatra IX, Helene, Drusilla of Mauretania, Julia Ourania of Parthia, Philo of Alexandria.
 She was also Claudius and Nero's secretary "Pallas", and "Antonia Caenis" who was Vespasian's first cousin and mistress (the full name of Pallas was Marcus Antonius Pallas, with the Antonius part being an obvious sign of descent from Mark Antony and that Pallas wasn’t a random slave.
 Caenis was the Greek goddess who was transformed into a man, and she role-played as two men: Marcus Antonius Pallas and Philo).
         - Children:
           - Tiberius Julius Alexander: Emperor Nerva, Arrius Piso, Josephus